CrivelliLab/Multiscale_Method/spce_CG_IE_steps/README.md

-## Tools to generate Coarse-Grained potentials from intermolecular interaction energy.
+## Tools to generate Coarse-Grained potentials from intermolecular interaction energy:

 All necessary scripts to generate the potentials are in ./scripts directory.

 Also, here we have included an example to build water CG potentials.

-## To run the example,
+## To run the water example:

 The following steps require GROMACS 5.1 or later to run the script.
 Please start by entering the command: